lablara/cityalarm/EPU/README.txt

 fr = 0.3
 ft = 0.3

-Medium in Gaussian = 12
+Medium in the Gaussian function = 12
-Standard deviation in Gaussian = 6
+Standard deviation in the Gaussian function = 6

 Three Risk Zones as default values (la, lo, radius(km), rz) definedRZ = [[41.179220,-8.597667,50,70], \